Groupre/groupre/README.md

 <br>

-### Flask
+### Carolina CloudApps

-To incorporate the groupre module into a web-app that uses the [Flask][Flask] framework, such as a Python 3 web-app, you can simply include the directory that contains groupre's *setup.py* in the *requirements.txt* and it should be installed when the web-app builds (reference: [OpenShift][OpenShift]/[Carolina CloudApps][Carolina CloudApps]).
+When deploying to [Carolina CloudApps][Carolina CloudApps] (the deployment target for this repository) installing and using groupre is relatively straight-forward.
+All that is required is including a *requirements.txt* file in the root directory of the repository that is cloned for a particular CloudApps application.

-Here is an example from our web-app's *requirements.txt*:
+Here is what our repository's *requirements.txt* looks like:

 ```pip requirements
 gunicorn